Impaired driving is impaired driving. Studies suggest driving while high increases your chance of being in a collision.

 Cannabis impairs the cognitive and motor abilities necessary to operate a motor vehicle and increases the risk of crash involvement.

-Effects of cannabis on driving can be less visible (e.g., reduced ability to divide attention, poor time and space management, and a reduced ability to allocate concentration), compared to the effects of alcohol.
+Effects of cannabis on driving can be less visible than those associated with alcohol, but they are every bit as impairing in their own way.
+Some of these effects include reduced ability to divide attention, poor time and space management, and a reduced ability to allocate concentration.

 Some people believe that using cannabis makes them better drivers, but evidence clearly shows that it impairs driving ability.
 These misperceptions can result in driving decisions that put the health and safety of everyone at risk.